Providing programs and services to people with disabilities

 We inform customers that they can request information in a format that is accessible to them.
 We communicate with people with disabilities in ways that take into account their disability and provide alternate formats and communication supports upon request.

 We explore communication options with customers and provide needed information in a suitable alternate format, in a timely manner, and at no additional cost.
 This may include hard copies, electronic, large print or recorded versions.
-We can work in person, over e-mail, by phone, fax, or online according to the person’s needs.
-We also offer communication supports such as reading a document for a customer or providing other suitable assistance.
+We work with individuals according to their needs.
+We also offer communication supports, such as reading a document for a customer or providing other suitable assistance.

 We provide fully accessible telephone service to our customers.
 Contact centre staff are trained to use a TTY machine for the hearing impaired.
 Staff are also trained to communicate with all customers over the telephone in clear and plain language and to speak clearly and slowly.
-If telephone communication is not possible, we communicate with customers by mail, by e-mail, in person or through an appropriate third-party to meet the customer’s communication needs.
+If telephone communication is not possible, we communicate with customers by mail or email, in person, or through an appropriate third party to meet the customer's communication needs.

 All Agricorp premises are accessible.